w3f/Grants-Program/docs/RFPs/ksm-tipping-button.md

 ## Proposal

-The Kusama Tip Button sould be a standalone embeddable snippet of HTML and JS code.
+The Kusama Tip Button should be a standalone embeddable snippet of HTML and JS code.
 When added to a website, a "Tip or Donate KSM" button should show, text customizable by website owner.

 Before the user interacts with the button, the button's embedded code should: